1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 THE CHALLENGE

-RDG Concessions ran six profitable stores at SFO, generating $3.5M annually, but the brand behind them was invisible.
+RDG Concessions ran six profitable stores at SFO, generating $3.5M annually.
+But the brand behind it all was invisible.

 Travelers loved the products.
 They just didn’t remember the name.